alakeldev/ghost-cod-team-website-pp1/README.md

 ## Testing
   - Tested Nav bar elements inside all pages.
+  - Tested the animation for the image inside the landing section.
+  - Tested all animation inside nav bar elements also in each card event inside upcoming events section.
   - Tested all links on all pages (social media icons, See More inside upcoming events section) with open to external page as intended.
   - Tested contact form with and without inputs in all fields.
-  - Tested Email field that must the user filling it with Email Syntax (@).
+  - Tested Email field that must the user filling it out with Email Syntax (@).
+  - Tested the animation for outline color when focus on each field inside contact form.
   - Verified that the contact form cannot be submitted without the required information (Name, Email, and Message) with a posiblity to skip for the mobile field and once the information is submitted(SEND MESSAGE Button) the Thank you page will be displayed.
   - Tested See More button inside Missions page that will showing an alert "Thank You for Your Interaction!".
   - Tested the site opens in MS edge, Chrome & Safari without issues.
-  - Tested the favicon appearances in all pages.
+  - Tested the favicon appearances with all website pages.
   - Tested 404 page.

 ### Validator Testing